dart-lang/site-www/src/brand.md

 The official Dart logos can be found in the [Dart and Flutter logo assets](https://drive.google.com/corp/drive/folders/1KXNtO9My2AMpDOF9A9Y_4aj4_BcgmDDT) Drive folder.

-## General Rules That Govern the Use of the Dart Trademarks
+## General rules that govern the use of the Dart trademarks

 You are free to use the Dart trademarks: (i) in connection with your download and use of the Dart SDK to build and develop